genropy/genropy_saved/docs/genro/webpage_elements/menu.rst

     **menu attributes**:

     * *action*: allow to execute a javascript callback.
-For more information, check the :ref:`action` documentation page
+For more information, check the :ref:`action` page

     **commons attributes**:

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-For more information, check the :ref:`hidden` documentation page
+For more information, check the :ref:`hidden` page
     * *label*: You can't use the *label* attribute; if you want to give a label to your widget, you have to give it to the dropdownbutton.
 Check the :ref:`menu_examples_simple`.
     * *visible*: if False, hide the widget.
-For more information, check the :ref:`visible` documentation page
+For more information, check the :ref:`visible` page

 .. _menu_examples: